cre134/GettingCleaningData_CourseProject/README.md

 5) Calls the python script parse_table.py which prints the table in a comma separated format.

-6) Finally, tidies up the working directory by removing temporary files and mover the original zip file
+6) Finally, tidies up the working directory by removing temporary files and moving the original zip file.

 Comments are provided within each script describing the individual steps.
 ________________________________________________________________________________________________________